 - Reward them:

 Rewarding your employees is something you probably do with friends or family, but it can work wonders for a team.
 Since incentives are purely based on motivation, this is a great way to keep a team of people working hard and motivated to come back every morning.
+There are various corporate awards you could invest in so that you can give your team something tangible to hold onto.
 Giving them bonuses and praise as they work can make your team more productive and more money!